PassiveLemon/tmodloader1.4-docker/README.md

 "Open Mod Pack folder" </br>

-Copy the folder of the modpack you want to use in the server and paste that into (path to server files)\contents\ModPacks\ </br>
+Copy the folder of the modpack you want to use in the server and paste that into (path to server files)/ModPacks/ </br>
 </br>

 ## Worlds </br>